dgatf/msrc/README.md

 ### 1.2.
 Serial GPS

 Serial GPS is supported but is not feasible to connect at the same time with a serial ESC as there is only one UART available.
-The connections are the same
+The connections are the same as the ESC serial

 ### 1.3.
 Analog sensors